PierreEmmanuelGoffi/edge-agent-datathon/README.md

 ### Bedrock

-Service used with Claude Sonnet 3.0 to extract information from JSON files.
+Service used with Claude Sonnet 3.0 to run the crew of agents.

 ### ElasticSearch